crash1115/pf2e-downtime-scaling/README.md

 **Macros.** Two new macros are provided in a compendium - one for Crafting, and one for Earn Income.
 These should be used in place of any other macro that comes with the system or other modules.

-**Craft with Other Skills.** Crafting from a PC's sheet or the inclued macro will provide an option to use a skill other than Crafting.
+**Craft with Other Skills.** Crafting from a PC's sheet or the included macro will provide an option to use a skill other than Crafting.
 [COMING SOON]

 **Integration with [PF2e Downtime Tracking](https://github.com/crash1115/pf2e-downtime).** A successful Crafting check will provide options that tie into PF2e Downtime Tracking's features.
-If your downtime unit is set to "days", you'll see an option to pay the materials cost, spend downtime, and recieve the item.
+If your downtime unit is set to "days", you'll see an option to pay the materials cost, spend downtime, and receive the item.
 Regardless of your downtime unit settings, you'll see an option to create a tracked activity, so you can easily keep track of long term crafting projects you can't finish in one chunk of downtime.

 ## Module Compatibility
 Any module that replaces or makes changes to the crafting workflow will not benefit from the changes this module provides.
 This includes stuff like Heroic Crafting and the associated automation module.